GoogleCloudPlatform/apigee-samples/oauth-client-credentials/docs/cloudshell-tutorial.md

 ## Setup environment

-Navigate to the 'oauth-client-credentials' drirectory.
+Navigate to the 'oauth-client-credentials' drirectory in the Cloud shell.

 ```sh
 cd oauth-client-credentials